Sunghnkim95/FitnessTrackr-Frontend/README.md

 - See all routines, activities, and my routines
 - Create new routines & activities

-Credits to: Jame Hughes (tgpretender)
+Credits to: James Hughes (tgpretender)